 Can You Trust a Home Inspection Report?

 During the purchase of a home you will no doubt contract with a home inspector to look everything over at the house.
 There is a section for structural systems on the report.
 Rarely in north Texas does an inspection come back “clean” in this section.
 Do not panic!
 Inspectors are trained to point out any issue they can find.
-It does not necessarily mean you have a structural problem that requires repair.
+It does not necessarily mean you have a structural problem that requires foundation repair.
 The bottom line is: the average inspector has limited training on foundation types and problems.
 If you get a report that is dinged in this section, simply call us for help!
-Our foundation repair experts can investigate the issues brought up by the home inspector and give you a true evaluation of the seriousness of the problem and whether or not it will adversely affect the home’s value.
+Our DFW repair experts can investigate the issues brought up by the home inspector and give you a true evaluation of the seriousness of the problem and whether or not it will adversely affect the home’s value.

 An inspection report is an integral part of the home-buying process.
 After all, you want to be sure your future home sweet home is up to par with building codes.
 However, exactly how reliable are these home inspection reports?